 - Employees believe in the importance of their organizations’ CSR initiatives, and as a result they’re even more committed to their organization.

 - Employees prefer contributing to work they find meaningful.

 Still, the social responsibility tide is swelling.
-Again, according to Millennials in the Workplace, younger workers largely believe that creating social value is the primary purposes of business — not to make profit.
+Again, younger workers largely believe that creating social value is the primary purposes of business — not to make profit.